joshbegley/nyt-latest/README.md

 **A D.A.
-Was Pulled Over Upstate.
-Her Reaction Got Her More Than a Ticket.**\
+Was Caught Speeding.
+Her Outburst Earned Her More Than a Ticket.**\
-`Sandra Doorley, the district attorney of Monroe County, N.Y., refused to pull over for speeding and responded angrily to the officer who caught her, body camera footage showed.`\
+`Sandra Doorley, the district attorney of Monroe County, N.Y., refused to pull over and responded angrily to the officer who confronted her, body camera footage showed.
+Now she faces calls to resign.`\
 https://nytimes.com/2024/04/29/nyregion/monroe-county-da-sandra-doorley.html

 **Class of 2024, It’s Not in Your Head: The Job Market Is Tough.**\